Cali0707/Cali0707/README.md

 Hi 👋 I'm Calum
 ======================

 I'm a software engineer, and I love building cool things in open source.
 I like to seek out the most interesting and challenging problems which I think will have a large impact, and build creative solutions to them.
 I also like to share my passion for open source with others, and I work to enable and encourage new contributors.
-Recently I led the push to restart the UX working group in Knative so that we could figure out how designers can more actively particpate in open source.
+Recently I led the push to restart the UX working group in Knative so that we could figure out how designers can more actively participate in open source.

 I'm currently a Knative Eventing maintainer and lead the UX Working Group.
 I am also a LFX mentor, where I am mentoring two projects related to Knative.